Skip to main content

 图示 _描述已自动生成

-3 JSON Data Processing in Klustron
+3 KlustronDB's JSON Data Processing

-Currently, Klustron provides basic support for JSON data.
-Let's take a look at the overall architecture of Klustron:
+Currently, KlustronDB also provides basic support for JSON data.
+First, let's take a look at the overall architecture of KlustronDB:

 img

-As shown in the figure above, Klustron is a typical distributed database system that separates storage and computation.
-The computing nodes are based on PostgreSQL, leveraging its powerful query optimization capabilities.
-The storage nodes, on the other hand, utilize the more efficient MySQL as the underlying storage engine.
+As shown in the picture above, our KlustronDB is a typical distributed database system with separated storage and computing.
+The computing nodes are implemented based on PostgreSQL, taking advantage of PostgreSQL's powerful query optimization capabilities.
+The storage nodes, on the other hand, are implemented based on MySQL, which has a better storage engine.

-At the moment (Klustron 1.2 version), Klustron only supports the use of PostgreSQL's JSON functions and operators to access JSON data.
+Therefore, at the current stage (KlustronDB version 1.2): it temporarily only supports PG's JSON functions and operators to access JSON data.

 图示 _描述已自动生成